danimelchor/clypi/docs/learn/advanced_arguments.md

     async def run(self):
         print(f"Running single theaded:", self.single_threaded)  # << will not prompt yet...
         if self.single_threaded:
-            # if we never access num_threads in this if condition, we will
+            # if we never access num_cores in this if condition, we will
             # never prompt!
             print("Running single threaded...")
         else: